shreyan001/DocPact/description.md

   - ZK proofs are verified either by agent plugins, TEE, or, in the future, onchain as ZK rollups mature.

 > - **Trusted Execution Environments (TEEs or enclaves)—such as Intel SGX, AWS Nitro, Oasis, Consensys Conclave**—isolate code and data away from host OS/app, providing cryptographic attestation that secret data is only processed inside the tested enclave, and output is only released if computation is unmodified.
+> - **ZK-TEE (Zero-Knowledge Trusted Execution Environment)** refers to computational processing instances where sensitive code and data are processed in isolated environments, ensuring that information is not utilized by AI agents or services for model training, addressing privacy concerns in computational processing. <mcreference link="https://www.reddit.com/r/CryptoCurrency/comments/11hmu10/zero_knowledge_proofs_vs_trusted_execution/" index="1">1</mcreference> <mcreference link="https://www.binance.com/en/square/post/2024-11-01-differences-between-zk-and-trusted-execution-environment-in-blockchain-15652592984362" index="4">4</mcreference>
-> - **DocPact can compose ZK and TEE:** Host ZK proof circuits *inside* TEEs, so that even proof generation is never seen by the agent’s host or network, for “defense-in-depth”.
+> - **DocPact can compose ZK and TEE:** Host ZK proof circuits *inside* TEEs, so that even proof generation is never seen by the agent's host or network, for "defense-in-depth".

 ### 5.5 Payment, Disclosure, and Handover